Published September 27, 2012

-The Sufrin lecture series brings distinguished business professionals to the School of Management to speak about accounting issues.
+The Sufrin Lectureship brings distinguished business professionals to the School of Management to speak about accounting issues.
 Funding is provided through the generous support of Leslie Sufrin and Gerald Sufrin, a longtime UB professor, in honor of their late parents.